 The Riga Free Tour is a great introduction to things beyond Vecrīga (Old Town) – the young and enthusiastic local tour guides want to point out the less noticeable but still interesting everyday life of this city.

-Moscow District (Maskavas Forštate)
+3. Things to do in Moscow District (Maskavas Forštate) in Riga

 The area got its name due to it being on the way to Moscow – makes sense, I know.
 It is close to the city center and what once was considered slightly dodgy is seeing a healthy amount of gentrification right now.
 Most of the area is not the nicest, still, but there are some pretty unique sights here.